EvgenyUgolkov/x16-Octree-Bassed-Super-Resolution/README.md

 For more details, please, reference our paper

 # Results demonstration
 Images with arbitrary large size can be generated from the chunks of LR input.
-Here, we Super-Resolved LR cube of size 256 with resolution 7 um/voxel into SR cube of size 4096 with resolution 0.4375 um/voxel.
+Here, we Super-Resolved LR cube with side 256 and resolution 7 um/voxel into SR cube with side 4096 and resolution 0.4375 um/voxel.
+The presented algorithm increases resolution, inserts sub-micron porosity, and corrects segmentation

 ![Results](GH_image/res.jpg)